raystack/meteor/docs/docs/guides/2_manage_recipes.md

 Read more about the concepts of Recipe [here](../concepts/recipe.md).

 A sample recipe can be generated using the commands mentioned [below](#generating-sample-recipes).
-After making the necessary changes to the source, and sinks as per ypur local setup, you can validate the sample-recipe using steps mentioed [here](#linting-recipes).
+After making the necessary changes to the source, and sinks as per your local setup, you can validate the sample-recipe using steps mentioed [here](#linting-recipes).

 ## Generating Sample recipe\(s\)